dbauer23/mobaConverterGo/README.md

 # moba-converter-go

-moba-converter-go is a Go application for [brief description of your project].
+moba-converter-go is a Go application to create MobaXterm Session files by using json data.

 ## Build Instructions